-LAHA is one of many different user groups who rents ice from The Rink Exchange.
+LAHA is one of many user groups renting ice from The Rink Exchange.
 LAHA is an independent organization from The Rink Exchange.
-LAHA coordinates activities with The Rink Exchange and some of The Rink Exchange personnel volunteer for LAHA but we operate and are managed/governed separately.
-LAHA has no control over other user groups who rent ice from The Rink Exchange.
+LAHA coordinates activities with The Rink Exchange, and some of The Rink Exchange personnel volunteer for LAHA, but the two operate and are managed/governed separately.
+LAHA has no control over other ice users who rent from The Rink Exchange.